Who We Are

 Danny Pereira

 Danny Pereira is general manager of Rio Farms, where he has worked since 1988.
 He is a 1988 graduate of California Polytechnic University at San Luis Obispo, with a bachelor’s degree in crop science and a minor in plant protection.
-He has been a member of the Celery Research Advisory Board since 1992, and is currently serving as board vice chairman and chairman of the Research Committee.
-He is an alternate member of the California Pepper Commission, and served on the Board of Directors of the Ventura County Agricultural Association from 2001 to 2004, serving as chairman for 2003-2004.
-He represents Farm Bureau on the board of the Association of Water Agencies of Ventura County, and is a member of the Ventura County Spray Safe Committee.
+He has been a member of the Celery Research Advisory Board since 1992 and is currently serving as board vice chairman and chairman of the Research Committee.
+He is an alternate member of the California Pepper Commission and served on the Board of Directors of the Ventura County Agricultural Association from 2001-2004, serving as chairman from 2003-2004.
+He represents the Farm Bureau on the board of the Association of Water Agencies of Ventura County and is a member of the Ventura County Spray Safe Committee.

 Director